 Wikipedia has 40 millions articles in more than 299 different languages and the English Wikipedia is the largest one.
 Are you NIX guys and looking for CLI utility to read Wikipedia page from command line then you are in the right page.
 Give a try and let me know your feedback.

-Some people may ask why? i want separate tool for that when i have a text mode browser since it’s rendering articles through text-browsers because it doesn’t offer the same features alike wikipedia2text utility.
+Some people may ask why?
+We want separate tool for that when we have a text mode browser since it’s rendering articles through text-browsers because it doesn’t offer the same features alike wikipedia2text utility.